dkundel/presentations/node-commandline-tools/slides.md

 ^ Hi everyone!

 ^ First of all thank you for attending my talk today!
-I'm going to give you an insight today into how to write command line tools using Node.JS and why it's awesome.
+I'm going to give you an insight into how to write command line tools using Node.JS and why it's awesome.
 But first let me give you a brief introduction of myself.